muttoni/blog/_posts/2021-01-19-The-Tale-Of-A-Markdown-Bug.md

 ![]({{ site.baseurl }}/images/eurkey.png "A typical it-IT keyboard layout, original from Wikimedia")

 It also turns out, that `Alt Gr` followed by the `space` key generates a **non-breaking space** (note: if this is common knowledge, I will bow my head in silence and sacrifice my `Caps Lock` key to the typing gods).

 Can you guess what happened?

-When typing quickly, after inserting hashtags for the heading, my thumbs were too quick to add a space before the `Alt Gr` key had time to fully unpress, causing a non-breaking space to sneak in the heading.
-I told you those damn spaces are sneaky.
+When typing quickly, after inserting hashtags for the heading, my thumbs were too quick to press space before the `Alt Gr` key had time to fully unpress, causing a non-breaking space to sneak in the heading.
+Since the spaces look identical, there was no visual queue on VSCode or Markdown Lint that a problematic character had sneaked in.
+I told you those damn spaces are insidious.

 So I guess the ultimate Occam's Razor axiom is: if something goes wrong, it's probably your own damn fault.
-I've asked Wikipedia to update their definition:
+I've since asked Wikipedia to update their definition:

 > Occam's razor, or law of parsimony is the problem-solving principle that "entities should not be multiplied without necessity", or more simply, **the simplest explanation is that you messed up**. - _Wikipedia, and me_